mponza/SalIE/README.md

-Embeddings Wikipedia Open Facts with GloVe and Data Compression
+Embeddings Wikipedia Open Facts via GloVe and Data Compression
 ---------------------------------------------------------------

 **Setting Up.** After you have clone this repository with `--recursive` option you have to install and create a